nohackjustnoobb/Raito-Manga/README.md

 # Raito Manga

-Raito Manga is an open-source application aimed at simplifying the reading process.
+Raito Manga is an open-source application providing a lightweight alternative to other applications.
 Check out our [demonstration](https://raitomanga.app).
 This application contains 3 components, including [Raito-Web-Client](https://github.com/nohackjustnoobb/Raito-Web-Client), [Raito-Server](https://github.com/nohackjustnoobb/Raito-Server), and [Raito-Sync](https://github.com/nohackjustnoobb/Raito-Sync).
 There is also one optional component, [Raito-Admin-Panel](https://github.com/nohackjustnoobb/Raito-Admin-Panel).

 ### Raito Web Client

 Raito Web Client is the front-end component of the application, developed using Typescript and React.
 It can be built into static files.
-For more details, refer to its repository.
+For more details, refer to its [repository](https://github.com/nohackjustnoobb/Raito-Web-Client).

 ### Raito Server

 Raito Server is responsible for fetching manga from various sources.
 The web client can interact with multiple servers simultaneously, allowing you to set up your own server while using our sync server and webpage.
-For more details, refer to its repository.
+For more details, refer to its [repository](https://github.com/nohackjustnoobb/Raito-Server).

 ### Raito Sync

 Raito Sync is a server designed to synchronize data across devices.
 It is built using Golang and stores data in SQLite.
-For more details, refer to its repository.
+For more details, refer to its [repository](https://github.com/nohackjustnoobb/Raito-Sync).

 ### Raito Admin Panel

 Raito Admin Panel is the front-end for the admin interface, developed using Typescript and Svelte.
 If the CMS feature is enabled on the server, this panel is required to access the interface.
-For more details, refer to its repository.
+For more details, refer to its [repository](https://github.com/nohackjustnoobb/Raito-Admin-Panel).

 ## Quick Start